MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 ::: moniker range="> tfs-2018"

-Your retention policies are processed once per day.
-The timing of this process varies because we spread the work throughout the day for load-balancing purposes.
+Your retention policies are processed once a day.
+The time that the policies get processed variables because we spread the work throughout the day for load-balancing purposes.
 There is no option to change this process.

 ::: moniker-end

 ::: moniker range="<= tfs-2018"

 Your retention policies run every day at 3:00 A.M.
 UTC.
-There is no option to change this process.
+There is no option to change the time the policies run.

 ::: moniker-end